mike-engel/bkmrkd/README.md

 # to daemonize with pm2
 npm run prod
 ```

+## saving

+Simply drag the bookmarklet to your bookmarks bar and click it on a webpage you want to save.
+Simple.

 # running in a production environment
 So you want to run this for real.
 On the web.
 That's awesome.
 Everyone will want this to be setup differently, but this is how I've approached it.